The Kinabatangan River is an area with tropical lowland rainforest vegetation and unique ecosystems. It’s a popular place to spot wildlife.

-You can choose to add some extra excursions to your Borneo river safari package like a night walk, a night cruise or an excursion to a nearby village.
+You can choose to add some extra excursions to your Borneo river safari packages like a night walk, a night cruise or an excursion to a nearby village.

 The forest is alive day and night and a night excursion is particularly interesting if you want to see the nocturnal animals. (think, among other things, of big hairy spiders)

 You can also approach birds more easily to take some really good close-up pictures.